arakilian0/gulpify/README.md

 - Builds all views listed in ```config/template.yml```
 - Produces the HTML files in ```dist/```
+- Prints status messages for each view during build process (currently working on a logger feature to log messages to Markdown files)

 *Caveat:*
 Only the views registered in ```config/template.yml``` get compiled.
 If you manually created a view, make sure to register it!